 Electric guitars with distortion and palm-muting, a punchy bass, fast drums with frequent use of the crash cymbal, and a lead vocal carrying a strong melody.
 The arrangement is usually simple and built for singalongs.

-Pop-punk has survived because it captures a feeling that never expires: the messy, urgent emotion of being young, whether you are sixteen or remembering sixteen.
-From Dookie to Tickets to My Downfall, the formula barely changes, and that is the point.
-Fast, loud, melodic and honest, pop-punk remains one of the most resilient and beloved corners of modern rock.
+Pop-punk has stuck around because it captures something that doesn’t age out: the messy, urgent feeling of being young, whether you’re sixteen or just remembering sixteen.
+From Dookie to Tickets to My Downfall, the formula has barely changed, and that’s exactly why it keeps working.
+Fast, loud, melodic, and honest, pop-punk remains one of the more resilient corners of modern rock.